 An efficient network traffic monitoring helps network administrators with the visibility that they need to understand their WAN.

-If you are worried about the overall usage of the network and unable to find out which device is consuming the most bandwidth, then NetFlow Analyzer can come in handy.
 It can track and point out IPs and devices which are using the network resources, and the administration can take proper action to reduce the pressure on the network accordingly.

 Network flow monitoring is one of the best ways to resolve network performance issues and ensure QoS – Quality of Service for various services and applications.
-It is also referred to as network traffic analyzer, bandwidth analyzer or bandwidth monitoring, network flow monitoring etc.
+It is referred to as network traffic analyzer, bandwidth analyzer or bandwidth monitoring, network flow monitoring etc.

 Why do network admins need an effective network flow monitoring tool?